citosid/jwtools.nvim/README.md

 ## TODO

 - [x] Add multiple languages
+- [x] Add loading spinner to show something is happenning
 - [ ] Ability to search for a word and insert an scripture
 - [ ] Handle multiple scriptures in a row (for exammple `Ps 83:18; Rev 21:4`)
 - [ ] Handle different abbreviations for the Bible books (i. e.: Ps.
 83:18; Ps 83:18; Psalms 83:18)